Quickstart

 Try it out!

-Now that Eidolon is running, let’s try it out!
-You can use the WebUI or command line interface (CLI) in a terminal.
+Now that the Eidolon multi-agent server is running, let’s use it!
+You can use the Eidolon WebUI or command line interface (CLI) in a terminal.

 WebUI Developer Tool